adelao747/VBA-Challenge/README.md

 # VBA-Challenge

-For this VBA challenge, it consisted of creating a VBA script to for a Stock Market workbook.
+For this VBA challenge, it consisted of creating a VBA script for a Stock Market workbook.

 The scripts created for this workbook consisted of:
   *Consolidating the ticker symbol into one column